 In the run up to the Queen’s Diamond Jubilee and the Olympic Games in 2012, The Prince’s Foundation for Children & Art encouraged 200,000 children to submit self-portraits that would be projected on Buckingham Palace.

 Alongside two portraits of Queen Elizabeth II, the Face Britain project was to empower children and encourage them to explore their identity in the most creative way possible.
-The project used 24 projectors to cover the entire facade from the hours of 20:30 to 23:15 and lasted for three nights.
+The project used 24 projectors to cover the entire facade from the hours of 20:30 to 23:15 and lasted for three nights in 2023.

 Evidently, projected images can be used for absolutely anything and can definitely catch the attention of people on the go.
-It's certainly a creative option for certain businesses with the right connections and big budgets.
+It is certainly a creative option for certain businesses with the right connections and big budgets.

 I hope you enjoyed this article about how high tech business projections on famous buildings has impacted the market.